ChrisNeedham200/loadimpact-docs/jekyll/_v3/test-configuration/what-is-a-test-configuration.md

 ---
 layout: classic-docs
 title: Test Configuration
-description: In depth guide on what a test configuation is and how to use it in Load Impact 3.0
+description: In depth guide on what a test configuation is and how to use it in LoadImpact 3.0
 categories: [test-configuration]
 order: 1
 redirect_from: